 Get a bunch of artisans on board and charge tickets at the door.
 This idea is perfect for the holidays, when people are keen to buy unique, original gifts for their loved ones.

 Find a local salon whose stylists are willing to donate their time for just one day to give haircuts.
 Customers pay what they think their haircut is worth, and all of the money goes to your cause.

-Educational or political fundraising ideas
+Educational fundraising ideas

 54. Mentorship auction